Skip to main content

 Tip: If you’ve come up with the perfect name for your LLC but aren’t ready to pull the trigger, Michigan allows business name reservations for up to six months.
 You’ll need to file an Application for Reservation of Name with Michigan’s Corporations Division.
 It only costs $25 to reserve a name.

-2. Register Your Domain Name
+2. Registering a Michigan LLC Domain Name

-3. Submit LLC Articles of Organization
+3. Filing Articles of Organization for an LLC in Michigan

 Note: All of the information on this form will become part of the public record.

-You’ll need to provide the following information about your LLC in order to successfully fill out the articles:
+You’ll need to provide the following information about your LLC in order to successfully fill out the Articles:

 Here’s where you’ll list the LLC name that you plan to register with Michigan’s Department of Licensing and Regulatory Affairs (LARA).
 You’ll need to include Limited Liability Company or an abbreviation like LLC in the name.
 The name you list here can’t be the same or similar to other LLC names in the state.